 Not Amateur Hour

-Just like you’d get the best service possible by taking your car to a professional technician (they aren’t called mechanics anymore), leave your data maintenance to the experts, as they have the knowhow and tools to yield the best results.
-They have sophisticated matching algorithms to sniff out duplicates, find missing or erroneous data, or stale records that are just a waste of your time.
+Just like you’d get the best service possible by taking your car to a professional technician (they aren’t called mechanics anymore), leave your data quality maintenance to the experts, as they have the knowhow and tools to yield the best results.
+Data maintenance companies have sophisticated matching algorithms to sniff out duplicates, find missing or erroneous data, or stale records that are just a waste of your time.
 And they can do this automatically with minimum time and effort on your part.